zg2pro/suis.je.antisemite/README.md

 when it is there.
 Also, so that your badge redirects you to your test coverage, deploy your test coverage in gitlab public pages.

+# a few notes about gitpod.ignore

+This is awesome !!!
+Open the workspace with gitpod.io#https://github.com/zg2pro/suis.je.antisemite.git or you maybe already have a gitpod button in your github project the terminal is a linux emulator, AND it memorizes all your history and setup, for this project for instance:
+I did a "npm install -g grunt-cli", I added the grunt-serve to my dev dependencies and when I ran grunt serve it worked immediately, I could see the result on a webpage !
+It can of course work with live-reload vue or angular cli serve commands !